The runners and riders who could replace Boris Johnson as the next Tory leader

 However, his low-tax, Thatcherite instincts are popular among the Conservative membership and his popularity among members increased again this month amid a wealth of measures to support Britons through the cost of living crisis.

-Sajid Javid has now held two of the four great offices of state and was brought back into Mr Johnson’s Cabinet as Health Secretary in summer 2021 as Covid restrictions were lifted.
+Sajid Javid, who ran for the Conservative leadership in 2019, has now held two of the four great offices of state and was brought back into Mr Johnson’s Cabinet as Health Secretary in summer 2021, as Covid restrictions were lifted.

 He was the first Cabinet minister to resign amid the Pincher scandal on Tuesday night, saying that he “can no longer continue in good conscience”.